 Model clauses for alternative dispute resolution

-This paper and the clauses that are set out below form a companion-piece to Chapter 18, entitled "Alternative Dispute Resolution Clauses in Legislation", now included in the Legislation Advisory Committee's .
+This paper and the clauses that are set out below form a companion-piece to Chapter 26 ("Including alternative dispute resolution clauses in legislation") of the Legislation Advisory Committee (2014 edition).

-If it is considered that a Bill ought to include an alternative dispute resolution (ADR) process for the resolution of disputes, the appropriate scope of the clauses needs to be determined in light of the principles and guidelines set out in Parts 3 and 4 of Chapter 18 in the Guidelines.
+If it is considered that a Bill ought to include an alternative dispute resolution (ADR) process for the resolution of disputes, the appropriate scope of the clauses needs to be determined in light of the principles and guidelines set out in Chapter 26 of the Guidelines.
+Further detailed discussion of the principles and guidelines can be found in Parts 3 and 4 of Chapter 18 of the 2001 edition of the Guidelines.

-Whether or not there is a particular policy imperative dictating the precise form and scope of an ADR scheme, consideration should be given to including provisions that set out the basic procedural steps for an ADR process, rather than leaving these open, as is the case in some of the enactments listed in Part A of Appendix 6 of the Guidelines (which relates to Chapter 18).
+Whether or not there is a particular policy imperative dictating the precise form and scope of an ADR scheme, consideration should be given to including provisions that set out the basic procedural steps for an ADR process, rather than leaving these open.
+See 26.3 of the Guidelines (2014 edition) for elements that should be included in ADR provisions.

 The model clauses included in this Part are designed for mediation.
 They would need to be modified to reflect any other ADR method being proposed.
 In particular, care would need to be taken to amend any method-specific terminology.
 For example, if conciliation rather than mediation were the preferred process, provision would need to be made for the impartial third person to take a proactive part in proposing how the dispute is to be resolved and any other matters that distinguish conciliation from mediation.